The Florida Mall: History

-In popular culture

-The Florida Mall was prominently featured in a 1989 episode of the TBS cable television series The New Leave It To Beaver.
+In 2023, Forever 21 relocated its store from across American Girl to a smaller space next to the Dining Pavilion.

+On August 29, 2024 Primark opened in the old Forever 21 location.

+In March 2025, it was announced that the entire Forever 21 chain was closing.
+Their new anchor store closed on May 1, 2025.

+In 2025, a portion of the Sears store was leased to Round1.
+Round1 began construction on one of their arcades in the former Sears space in 2025.
+The Sears store will continue to operate on a smaller footprint.
+Round1 is set to open in 2026.

 Transportation

 Right next to the mall stretches SR 528 (Beachline Expressway) which has an interchange with US 17/US 92/US 441 (Orange Blossom Trail) at exit 4.
 The exit is only few exits away from the Orlando International Airport.
 The mall is also accessible from exit 254 of Florida's Turnpike, which connects to Orange Blossom Trail.

 The mall is serviced by Lynx buses (links) 7, 37, 42, 107, 108, 111, 418, and 441 at the Florida Mall SuperStop.
 The Florida Mall SuperStop has direct bus service from several points in the Orlando area including Lynx Central Station in Downtown Orlando, Kissimmee, Orlando International Airport, SeaWorld Orlando, and Universal Orlando Resort.